Moldova–NATO relations

 Official relations between Moldova and NATO began in 1992 when Moldova joined the North Atlantic Cooperation Council.
-However, as Moldova's neutrality is enshrined in its Constitution, there are no official plans for Moldova to join the organization.
+However, as Moldova's neutrality is enshrined in its constitution, there are no official plans for Moldova to join the organization.

 Neutrality

+Moldova is a neutral country.
 Article 11 of the Constitution of Moldova states: "The Republic of Moldova proclaims its permanent neutrality.
 The Republic of Moldova does not allow the deployment of armed forces of other states on its territory."

-Thus, since Moldova's neutrality is enshrined in its constitution, the country has no plans to join either NATO or CSTO.